Jbarfield101/Blossom_Music-gen/README.md

 Simple demos for algorithmic music pattern generation.

-**Python 3.10 required.** A small launcher script, `start.py`, bootstraps a temporary virtual environment and installs the required packages.
-The launcher then opens a minimal main menu where clicking the music icon starts the renderer UI.
+**Python 3.10 required.** The `start.py` helper creates a temporary virtual environment, installs the packages from `requirements.txt`, and aborts if installation fails.
+After setup it opens a minimal main menu where clicking the music icon launches the renderer UI.

 ## Dependencies